 The BBB Gives the Idaho’s Best Finalists a Passing Grade

-I’m happy to report that I had nothing to worry about!
-Of our finalists, 99 percent had an “A” or “B” rating, with less than one percent passing muster with a “C”.
-That means that at the time of this writing, not a single finalist will be eliminated due to a “D” or “F” BBB rating, and we’re rubber stamping that unofficial list of finalists and certifying them as OFFICIAL.
+After a thorough review, 99 percent of our potential finalists had an “A” or “B” rating, with less than one percent failing to pass muster with a “C” or lower.
+That means that we’re rubber stamping that unofficial list of finalists and certifying them as OFFICIAL.

-Thinking about it afterwards, it makes more sense to me that our new BBB standard didn’t result in any change of our finalists.
+It makes sense to me that our BBB vetting standard results in such a minor impact on our list of finalists.
 Before getting to that point, a business first had to be nominated many times just to be a contender.
-They then had to receive enough votes to be competitive, and were then scored on the quality and quantity of their reviews on two separate platforms.
-At that point, every finalist has already proven they have a great reputation and that they deserve to be where they’re at.
-In fact, it would be a surprise if any of them did fail the BBB check.
+They then had to receive enough votes to be competitive, and were then scored on the quality and quantity of their reviews.
+At that point, finalists have already proven they have a great reputation and that they deserve to be where they’re at.